AdamGTaylor/GPU-2020-2021-2/README.md

 ### 2021/06/20: Basic, Almost

 > Due the issue of wrong initialistion, i am taking  the time to fix the code, where it can be fixed.
 Still fixing but the main feature are in.
 Realised the true power of atomic.

+### 2021/06/20: basic done, chrono added, cpu-parallel first thoughts

+> Basic is finished with average of ~0.7 msec runtime on the small (30x30) test pic.
+CPU multithread version has the first thoughts in it and it is initialized.